(From Purdue OWL):

 Author.
 Title.
 Title of container (self contained if book), Other contributors (translators or editors), Version (edition), Number (vol. and/or no.), Publisher, Publication Date, Location (pages, paragraphs URL or DOI).
 2nd container’s title, Other contributors, Version, Number, Publisher, Publication date, Location, Date of Access (if applicable).

 MLA style originates from the Modern Language Association (hence its name) and is used primarily in the liberal arts and humanities.
 It was revised as of April 2016 into a simpler, format- and medium-neutral style.
 The order of elements and punctuation was standardized to fit any resource: print/physical format or electronic, or text or audiovisual.
+The MLA template of core elements is meant to provide flexibility in citation.

 Its premise is that we need to know the same core elements to identify, locate, and evaluate a source.
 These are embodied in the questions: